Beyond Bug-Squashing: Start Improving Your System

 – Edsger Dijkstra

 I really enjoy fixing software bugs!
 The detective work, building up a hypothesis about the underlying root cause, digging through paper trails and turning stones to find the culprit.
 But what I enjoy the most is the opportunity to improve the system.
-Unfortunately, this last step is sometimes skipped by quickly squashing a bug and then carrying on with other activities.
+Unfortunately, developers sometimes skip this last step by quickly squashing a bug and then carrying on with other activities.

 While a quick fix seems efficient you miss important learnings and a perfect opportunity to: